ramuneri/Trend-Following-Trading-Strategy/README.md

 ## Description

 This project demonstrates the creation, simulation, and optimization of a **trend-following** trading strategy using Python.
-The strategy uses **moving average crossovers** to generate buy and sell signals, includes **take profit and stop loss mechanisms**, accounts for **transaction costs**, and evaluates performance through an equity curve and Sharpe ratio optimization.
+The strategy uses Momentum Indicator.

 ## Features